github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 1. Click **New GitHub App**.
 1. Under "GitHub App name," enter a name for your app.
 For example, `USERNAME-ci-test-app` where `USERNAME` is your {% data variables.product.company_short %} username.
 1. Under "Homepage URL," enter a URL for your app.
 For example, you can use the URL of the repository that you created to store the code for your app.
 1. Skip the "Identifying and authorizing users" and "Post installation" sections for this tutorial.
-For more information about these settings, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/creating-a-github-app)."
 1. Make sure that **Active** is selected under "Webhooks."
 1. Under "Webhook URL," enter your webhook proxy URL from earlier.
 For more information, see "[Get a webhook proxy URL](#get-a-webhook-proxy-url)."
 1. Under "Webhook secret," enter a random string.
 This secret is used to verify that webhooks are sent by {% data variables.product.prodname_dotcom %}.
-You will use this string later.
+Save this string; You will use it later.
 1. Under "Repository permissions," next to "Checks," select **Read & write**.
 1. Under "Subscribe to events," select **Check suite** and **Check run**.
 1. Under "Where can this GitHub App be installed?," select **Only on this account**.
 You can change this later if you want to publish your app.